Four Books Every DC Marketing and Communications Professional Should Read in 2018 to Refocus and Re-Energize

 What Customers Crave: How to Create Relevant and Memorable Experiences at Every Touchpoint

 Author Nicholas Webb discusses the ways in which companies must move beyond customer service and start creating exceptional customer experiences.
-In What Customers Crave, Webb’s treatise is that customer experience is composed of five touchpoint moments: pre-touch, first-touch, core-touch, last-touch and in-touch.
+In What Customers Crave, Webb’s treatise is that customer experience is composed of five touchpoints moments: pre-touch, first-touch, core-touch, last-touch, and in-touch.
 Understanding what customers want and delivering it is the heart of modern marketing.

 Pre-Suasion: A Revolutionary Way to Influence and Persuade

 In 1984, Robert Cialdini wrote Influence, considered mandatory reading for marketers.
 Pre-Suasion is his long-awaited sequel.
 In this volume, Cialdini digs deep into the subtleties of persuasion and aims to help marketers persuade internal colleagues to support marketing initiatives and to persuade customers to take action.
 This is a compelling read for all marketers, but particularly professionals who are in a leadership role or who aim for a leadership role, as persuasion is key to achieving C-suite buy-in for new marketing technologies and strategies.

 Turn to TorchLight Marketing Recruiters For Your Company’s Hiring Needs

 Let TorchLight, one of the Washington region’s leading marketing, communications, and PR recruiters help you find and hire the best talent.
 We are known for successfully placing highly-qualified candidates in full-time, part-time, contract and consulting positions.
 Contact us today to learn how we can help you attract and retain the best and the brightest talent.